Keith Vincent Garner: Community involvement

 In July 2020, Garner was involved in publishing a joint white paper with Suicide Prevention Australia titled, Reducing distress in the community following the COVID-19 pandemic which proposed a positive roadmap of recommendations to help build community resilience.
 He hosted a webinar on the same topic, with the National Suicide Prevention Adviser, Christine Morgan contributing to the conversation.
 The webinar was broadcast publicly and was well received with commentary on the white paper featured in the Sydney Morning Herald article Report on heightened suicide risk points to hope.

-Keith Garner became a board member in 2022 of the Northern Beaches Christian School, an independent co-ed school of 1200 children from kindergarten to Year 12.
+In 2022, Keith Garner became a board member of the Northern Beaches Christian School, an independent co-ed school of 1300 children from kindergarten to Year 12.
 It is a non-denominational Christian school.
+He also serves on the Board Finance Committee.

 Publications and media appearances

 In August 2015, Australians in the Wesleyan tradition celebrated the 200th anniversary of the arrival of Rev Samuel Leigh, Australia’s first Methodist minister, with a celebration service at the Wesley Centre in Sydney.
 To mark the occasion Garner published a biography, Samuel Leigh: The first Methodist missionary to Australia and New Zealand.
 “The legacy Samuel Leigh has left is not just about the churches and ministries he instigated or set up; it is as much about his sacrificial commitment to the work of God, his determination to continue in his ministry despite heartbreaking obstacles, and his humble and enduring faith,” Garner said.

 During his time in Australia, Garner then campaigned on many issues that relate to personal finance and debt.
-In November 2017, the Federal Treasurer, Scott Morrison MP, announced that positive credit ratings would become mandatory from July 2018.
+In November 2017, the Federal Treasurer announced that positive credit ratings would become mandatory from July 2018.
 This is something that Garner had campaigned for nine years.
 He was interviewed on Ross Greenwood's Money program about this achievement on 2 November 2017.

-The documentary John Wesley: The Man and his Mission, co-written and presented by Garner, won Third Place for Best Documentary at the International Christian Film Festival (ICFF) in 2013.
+The documentary John Wesley: The Man and his Mission, co-written and presented by Garner, won Third Place for Best Documentary at the International Christian Film & Music Festival (ICFF) in 2013.
 Garner journeyed throughout England to trace the story of the founder of Methodism in this “beautifully produced documentary” released by UK-based distributor Gateway Films/Vision Video.
 A review describes the documentary, directed by Richard Attieh, as “an inspiration to Christians and principled humanitarians of all faiths, highly recommended especially for public library and church DVD collections”.